fixmycrypto/FixMyCrypto/README.md

 The default setting is to check if the known address(es) are in the first 5 addresses of the wallet, hence `"0-4"`.
 This means one of the known addresses you provide must belong to one of the first five transactions received by this wallet.
 If you know that your address is between index 5 and 10, use `"5-10"`.
 Ranges can be specified using hyphens: e.g. `"0-5"`, commas: e.g. `"2,4,6"`, or a mix of both e.g.: `"0,2,4,10-12"`.
 The more indices you search, the longer it will take.
 Ideally, if you know you have provided your address 0, then you can set this to `"0"` to speed things up a bit.
 However, if your known address is address index 5, and you specify the range as `"0-4"`, it won't find your address at all. **Make sure this range is big enough to include at least one of the known addresses you've provided.**

-For ETH and SOL, typically only address index 0 is used, so you should change this to `"0"` to speed things up.
+ETH and SOL typically only use address index 0, so you should change this to `"0"` to speed things up.
 Your other ETH or SOL addresses will typically belong to a different account number instead of a different index, see below.

+ALGO uses neither index nor account numbers.

 ## Accounts:

 ### Recommended

 Similar to indices, "accounts" specifies the range of accounts to check against.
 For most users, if you had only one account for a particular coin tied to this recovery phrase, the account should be set to `"0"`.
 As with "indices", you can specify a range using hyphens and commas.

-ETH and SOL tend to use different account numbers instead of different indices.

 ## Paths: